This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

-You’ll also be able to fit any other cable accessories you may own on these hooks since you can fit multiple accessories to a hook.
-Still, I would’ve liked if there were one or two more storage hooks so you could spread things out more.
+You’ll also be able to fit any other cable accessories you may own on these hooks since you can fit multiple accessories on a hook.
+Still, I would’ve liked it if there were one or two more storage hooks so you could spread things out more.

 The rear panel is not just the storage area.
 It also displays a large exercise diagram showing 37 movements — most of which are done on the functional trainer.

-The exercise diagram is particularly useful for anyone using Monster G12 who’s not very familiar with the capabilities of a functional trainer.
+The exercise diagram is particularly useful for anyone using Force USA G12 who’s not very familiar with the capabilities of a functional trainer.
 This could include you, a training partner, a family member, personal training clients or people using it in a facility.

-The chart shows the same 37 exercises that the Monster G6 displays on its accessory storage board.
-In comparison, the G9 displays only 18 exercises and the G3 displays none.
+The Force USA G12 chart shows the same 37 exercises that the G6 displays on its accessory storage board.
+In comparison, the G20 displays 42 exercises, the G10 and G15 both show 52 exercises, the G9 displays 35 exercises and the G3 displays none.

 Weight Plate Storage

-There is a dedicated weight storage area in the rear of the Monster G12.
+There is a dedicated weight storage area in the rear of the Force USA G12.
 It consists of 6 total plate holders, with 3 on the left side and 3 on the right.
 This gives the vast majority of users more than enough space to store all their weights.

 Each weight storage holder is 8 inches long.
 The number of plates you can fit on the pegs depends on the type of plates you have: